SCastaneda/pathfinder/README.md

 ###Installation
 To run this on our local machine, we will need the following:

+First, make sure your git is properly installed, and you have your ssh key configured for your machine.
+For help on this, go to the [Github help page](https://help.github.com/) That's also a good resource to figure out the git commands.

+To download this repo on to your machine, open your terminal, cd to where you want to place this project, and enter:

+`git clone git@github.com:SCastaneda/pathfinder.git`

 **Node** can be downloaded from its [offical website](http://nodejs.org/).
 Install node for your OS.
 Along with the installation of node, comes **npm**, which is [node's package manager](https://npmjs.org/).